ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ten-caregiver-spaces.md

 Here are the 10 SPACES (simply in alphabetical order with brief exemplars):

-1. **A Space to Complain**
-   - We generally don't like to complain, especially when we're caring for people who mean a lot to us.
-   - We don't want to overburden our friends and families, but we still need some recognition.
-   - A space to parsimoniously complain and liberally hear “good for you” goes a long way and is a bidirectional gift.
-   - A friend of mine whose husband had a deepening dementia, still, even far into his illness, was able to say, at the end of the day, “You’re doing a good job, sweetheart.”
+1. **A Space to Complain**: We generally don't like to complain, especially when we're caring for people who mean a lot to us.
+We don't want to overburden our friends and families, but we still need some recognition.
+A space to parsimoniously complain and liberally hear “good for you” goes a long way and is a bidirectional gift.
+A friend of mine whose husband had a deepening dementia, still, even far into his illness, was able to say, at the end of the day, “You’re doing a good job, sweetheart.”
 She said that phrase of praise and endearment kept her going until his passing.
-2. **A Space for Creativity**
-   - Creativity can be extremely important, however you define it.
-   - The loss of time or access to a required physical space for creativity is significant.
+2. **A Space for Creativity**: Creativity can be extremely important, however you define it.
+The loss of time or access to a required physical space for creativity is significant.
-3. **A Space to Escape**
-   - Sometimes getting away can mean reading a book.
-   - Sometimes getting away means physically getting away.
+3. **A Space to Escape**: Sometimes getting away can mean reading a book.
+Sometimes getting away means physically getting away.
-4. **A Space to Grow**
-   - We are all lifelong learners.
-   - Some people really want to learn new things and develop in new ways, and they need a space to do that.
-   - This includes online learning and other educational opportunities.
+4. **A Space to Grow**: We are all lifelong learners.
+Some people really want to learn new things and develop in new ways, and they need a space to do that.
+This includes online learning and other educational opportunities.
-5. **A Space to Play**
-   - Caregivers need to have fun.
-   - Everybody needs to have fun, but it sometimes gets described a little differently when you're a caregiver.
-   - You need a space to have fun in reasonable frequency.
+5. **A Space to Play**: Caregivers need to have fun.
+Everybody needs to have fun, but it sometimes gets described a little differently when you're a caregiver.
+You need a space to have fun in reasonable frequency.
-6. **A Space for Pride (Good for Me)**
-   - While people don't like to complain, they do need a place to say “poor me.”
-   - A place to be proud of oneself and say “good for me, I did a good job.”
-   - This is well-suited to being a meditation practice or a journaling practice.
+6. **A Space for Pride (Good for Me)**: While people don't like to complain, they do need a place to say “poor me.”
+A place to be proud of oneself and say “good for me, I did a good job.”
+This is well-suited to being a meditation practice or a journaling practice.
-7. **A Space to Relax**
-   - It's hard when people who care about us tell us to just relax and kick back, which we tend not to be able to do except in exhaustion after a long day.
-   - In truth, kicking back and relaxing, like sitting out on a patio reading a book, is helpful.
+7. **A Space to Relax**: It's hard when people who care about us tell us to just relax and kick back, which we tend not to be able to do except in exhaustion after a long day.
+In truth, kicking back and relaxing, like sitting out on a patio reading a book, is helpful.
-8. **A Space for Self-Care**
-   - A space for explicit self-care is important because, in the gestalt, all these spaces are in the service of self-care.
-   - This includes getting your hair cut, getting a pedicure (that's a big one I like), and making sure you go to your dentist and physician regularly the way you usually did before caregiving.
+8. **A Space for Self-Care**: A space for explicit self-care is important because, in the gestalt, all these spaces are in the service of self-care.
+This includes getting your hair cut, getting a pedicure (that's a big one I like), and making sure you go to your dentist and physician regularly the way you usually did before caregiving.
-9. **A Space to Share (Interests, Experiences, Altruism)**
-   - We need a space to be sociable and to share interests with others.
-   - This often requires a community.
-   - Sharing your interests with others helps ward off loneliness.
+9. **A Space to Share (Interests, Experiences, Altruism)**: We need a space to be sociable and to share interests with others.
+This often requires a community.
+Sharing your interests with others helps ward off loneliness.
-10. **A Space for Spirituality**
-   - If there’s a religious affiliation, an accessible physical space for spirituality is necessary.
+10. **A Space for Spirituality**: If there’s a religious affiliation, an accessible physical space for spirituality is necessary.

 These spaces are crucial for maintaining our well-being and effectiveness as Caregivers.
 Recognizing and creating these spaces can help us navigate the challenges of caregiving with more resilience and support.

-## ACTIVITY (For You, If You’re a Caregiver.
-Or for Someone in Your Circle of Care Who Is a Caregiver)
+## ACTIVITY

+For you, if you’re a Caregiver, or for someone in your circle of care who is a Caregiver.

 ## 10 Spaces